-• Students may transfer up to six transfer credits from an accredited graduate program for appropriate courses in which a minimum grade of B was earned.
+- Students may transfer up to six transfer credits from an accredited graduate program for appropriate courses in which a minimum grade of B was earned. - Pass grades earned during the spring 2020 semester meet this GPA threshold and are transferrable to NYIT.